High-frequency diode effect in superconducting Nb$_3$Sn micro-bridges: Introduction

-This mechanism is easy to understand.
-Consider a type-II superconductor film strip.
-A magnetic field above $H_{c1}$ creates vortices; initially, they nucleate at the strip edges \cite{Shmidt1,Shmidt2}.
-Morphology of these edges affects the surface barrier, which prevents the vortices to enter into the strip \cite{Bean64,FossheimBook}.
-However, if the current through the strip is strong enough, the Lorentz force which it exerts onto the vortex overcomes the surface barrier; vortices start moving across the strip, thus dissipating energy and creating a resistive state.
-In practice, vortex barriers are unequal because of non-identical nature of strip edges.
-This circumstance has been used by Vodolazov and Peeters \cite{Vodolazov05} at predicting superconducting diode effect in 2005 and experimentally confirmed recently \cite{Suri22}.
+To understand this mechanism, consider a type-II superconductor film strip.
+A magnetic field above a certain critical value creates vortices; initially, they nucleate at the strip edges \cite{Shmidt1,Shmidt2}.
+Morphology of these edges affects the surface barrier, which prevents the vortices from entering into the strip \cite{Bean64,FossheimBook}.
+However, if the current through the strip is strong enough, the Lorentz force which it exerts onto the vortices overcomes the surface barrier; vortices start moving across the strip, thus dissipating energy and creating a resistive state.
+In practice, vortex barriers are unequal because of the non-identical structure of strip edges.
+This circumstance was used by Vodolazov and Peeters \cite{Vodolazov05} when predicting the SDE in 2005.
+It was experimentally observed recently \cite{Suri22}.

-The spike of activities in the area of superconducting diodes is paving a road towards future practical application of these novel devices in superconducting electronics.
-However, a very important topic is still open and remains unaddressed: that is the frequency range of SDE.
-No reports on the frequency range above few hertz can be found in the literature which spreads doubts in practical applicability of the devices.
-To address this topic, we explore SDE up to $100$ \textrm{kHz} frequencies, and express arguments that the frequency range can be even orders of magnitude higher.
-This is the main result of our report.
+The spike of activities in the area of superconducting diodes paves the way towards future practical application of these novel devices in superconducting electronics.
+However, a very important topic is still open and remains mainly unaddressed: the frequency range of the SDE.
+In the report by Lyu et al. \cite{Lyu21} experiments have been performed at 30 kHz; however, the diode outputs were acquired by a DC nanovoltmeter, which leaves the dynamics of device obscure.
+Here, we directly detect the voltage response in the time domain at frequencies up to 100 kHz.
+Experimental findings and modeling results provided us grounds to conclude that the SDE can perform at much higher frequencies.